Halberd Demonstrates Precise Control of Key Cancer Related T-Cell Protein

-Jackson Center, Pennsylvania--(Newsfile Corp. - August 23, 2022) - Halberd Corporation HALB researchers have demonstrated the ability to precisely control the level of PD-1 in human blood serum in laboratory in-vitro testing.
-PD-1 (programmed cell death-1) is a T-Cell protein which can be used by tumor cells to fool the body's immune system into allowing the tumor to grow1.
+JACKSON CENTER, PA / ACCESSWIRE / August 23, 2022 / Halberd Corporation HALB researchers have demonstrated the ability to precisely control the level of PD-1 in human blood serum in laboratory in-vitro testing.
+PD-1 (programmed cell death-1) is a T-Cell protein which can be used by tumor cells to fool the body's immune system into allowing the tumor to grow[1].
 Halberd's extracorporeal process, operating on blood serum, can potentially be used to eliminate PD-1 and allow the body's innate immune system to attack and eliminate the cancer tumor.
 This is the main objective of drug-based immunotherapy treatments which are being tested by pharmaceutical companies.
 Halberd's patented extracorporeal removal process is designed to restore healthy PD-1 levels in hours as opposed to days or months as with drug treatments.

 William A. Hartman, Chairman, President & CEO of Halberd Corporation, added, "We are encouraged by these initial results in our in-vitro testing using human blood serum.
 Our unique, and, in fact, unprecedented ability to fine tune the process and precisely control PD-1 and other antigens, is critically important given that many of the antigens which we have successfully eradicated in-vitro are important to the body, but which have reached dangerously excessive levels.
 PD-1 cells can be manipulated by cancer cells to allow cancer cells to multiply unchecked.
 We are confident that our methodology of eliminating disease at the source, in this case by removing excess PD-1 cells from the blood can lead to lower cost, safer and yet more effective cancer treatments, with few if any dangerous side effects.
 We see this as a revolutionary step in the developing field of immunotherapy."